ncfpbl/site-source/README.md

 1. This site is constructed using a two-directory system using the Hugo Academic theme.
 Both should be cloned from GitHub and reside on your device.
 Materials should be manually pushed to the `site-source` repository.
 To publish to the actual site, use the `update.sh` file to automatically stage, commit and push to the `ncfpbl.github.io` repository.
 DO NOT TOUCH the contents of the `ncfpbl.github.io` repository[^caveats]
 2. Before jumping into the edits, consult and familiarize yourself with the Hugo Academic theme documentation: https://sourcethemes.com/academic/
 3. Academic is constantly being upgraded and the documentation is available on the site.
 If, in the future, the site wants an upgrade to a newer version with better features, consult Academic on best practices. *This process can get messy and you are probably better off backing up this repository into a local folder and importing the new layouts/features using a completely new site from `blogdown` and copy/paste your content from your old site.
 This depends on how long you wait for a new site.[^update]*
 4. If you ever mess up, FEAR NOT!
 A blank template of everything is in the `themes/exampleSite/` folder.
-It helps to consult some of the tips in there for how to
+It helps to consult some of the tips in there for how to use each of the functions/widgets that the site has
+5. The website works on a folder system within subfolders, especially for the `content/` folder.
+To create pages of anything (papers, presentations, blog posts, courses), there must be a folder (named as desired to reflect the contents) and an `index.md` that contains information like titles, authors, abstracts, and other links.
+This is because the backend reads the `YAML` in the `index.md` file that must be included in the subfolder when building the website.
+Consult existing folders, sample materials under `themes/hugo-academic/exampleSite/`, and the Academic website for samples on how to do this for each type.

 ## Where is Everything?